athan37/LoginSystemWithFace/README.txt

 This app needs a good internet connection otherwise something weird will happen during the register process.

-The new_faces directory will always have some images there, about 250.
+The default_faces directory will always have some images there, about 250.
 That directory is used to help the model to have enough data to train.
 All of that data comes from the caltech dataset: http://www.vision.caltech.edu/Image_Datasets/faces/.